Friend or Frenemy? The Levels of Friendship Explained

 A – Acquaintance: This is the initial stage of getting to know someone: casual conversations and shared activities foster connection.

 B – Buildup: The connection develops familiarity and shared experiences at this stage.
-This phase is essential for bonding and connecting.
+This phase is crucial for bonding and forming connections.

 In the C-Continuation stage, the relationship solidifies.
 People actively maintain and invest in their relationships, deepening their understanding and commitment.